tifv/asyonline2/plan.md

 Server that supports WebSocket-based protocol at "/asy"

+XXX make interactive an option

 Incoming messages may include
     "add {
         filename: <file name>,
         main: true/false,
         hash: <SHA265 hex file hash>,
     }" b"<file contents>"
-        filename must have .asy extension;
+        filename must have .asy extension
-        may allow other extensions
+        (may allow other extensions in future)
     "add {
         filename: <file name>,
         main: true/false,
         hash: <SHA-265 hex file hash>,
         restore: true,
     }"
-        only works on recently uploaded files.
+        only works on recently uploaded files
-        Client must wait for corresponding "restored_source" messages before asking for execution.
     "options {
+        interactive: <bool>,
+            default is false
         timeout: <integer milliseconds>,
             timeout should be one of 3000, 10000, or 30000
         format: <"svg"/"pdf"/"png">,
             default is "svg"
         stderr: "separate" or "stdout",
-            default is "separate"
+            default is "stdout"
-        verbose: <0/1/2/3>,
+        verbosity: <0/1/2/3>,
             default is 0
     }"
-then, once
+        (all options are optional, lol) then, once
-    "run" or "interactive"
+    "run"
-after "interactive"
+after interactive "run"
     "input" b"<string>"
 Closing the connection aborts execution.